earthgecko/skyline/docs/_build/html/_sources/panorama.txt

 access the database with the user and password you configure in ``settings.py`` :mod:`settings.PANORAMA_DBUSER` and :mod:`settings.PANORAMA_DBUSERPASS`

-- See ``skyline.sql`` in your cloned Skyline repo for the schema creation script
-- Enable Panorama and set the other Panorama settings in ``settings.py``
-- Start Panorama (use you appropriate PATH) - or go back to `Installation`_ and continue with the installation steps and Panorama will be started later in the installation process.

-.. note: It is recommended, if possible that MySQL is configured to use a single file per InnoDB table with the MySQL config option - ``innodb_file_per_table=1`` This is due to the fact that the anomalies MySQL table is an InnoDB table and all the other Skyline DB tables are MyISAM.
+.. note:: It is recommended, if possible that MySQL is configured to use a single file per InnoDB table with the MySQL config option - ``innodb_file_per_table=1`` This is due to the fact that the anomalies MySQL table is an InnoDB table and all the other Skyline DB tables are MyISAM.